 Carrying Out Environmental Impact AssessmentExtracting natural gas and constructing LNG (liquefied natural gas) terminals or power stations have a far from negligible impact on the landscape and natural environment.
-The Tokyo Gas Group has reviewed the state of biodiversity conservation at natural gas wells abroad and confirmed that consideration is given to local ecosystems.
+Tokyo Gas reviews the state of biodiversity conservation at overseas gas wells from which it procures LNG and confirms that local ecosystems are being considered.
 In Japan, we conduct the required environmental assessments for the construction of LNG terminals and power plants and cooperate with nongovernmental organizations to undertake such activities as managing green spaces with due consideration for ecosystems.
-Taking into account the growing risks facing watersheds, we assessed the impact of drainage on ecosystems at all our LNG terminals with the use of the Integrated Biodiversity Assessment Tool, and we did not find problems.

 Hard clams not previously found in Japanese waters

 We are greening the sites of the Sodegaura, Negishi, Ohgishima, and Hitachi LNG Terminals by only partially mowing grass fields and curbing the use of herbicides.

 In addition, we collaborate with the Jumoku Kankyo Network Society, a nonprofit organization, in conducting research on birds, insects and plants.
 Thinning trees on the basis of proven research and stacking eco-piles of rotting timber and other matter have led to an increase in the number of species of flowers with a positive impact on insects.
 We have also confirmed that Japanese rice fish, an endangered species, are breeding naturally in the artificial ponds at our LNG terminals.

 NPO conducting an ecosystem survey